gmansillo/Firedrive/README.md

 Someone kindly pointed out to me that the following functionalities are missing in Simple:

 -  Bacth file import system
--  Documentation: PHPDoc, Getting started documentation and landing page
--  Better accessibility using ARIA and other optimizations
 -  Include bootstrap classes in component's css

-I'll do my best for implementing these as soon as I can.
+I'll do my best for implementing them as soon as I can.